All Episodes

 And maybe he can.

-I do think now that Senator Rubio in this gang of eight arrangement is actually in a really good and unique position.
+I do think now that Senator Rubio in this gang of eight arrangement is actually in a really good and unique position since they have made him the face of it.

-he knows this.
+He knows this.

 He's fully aware of it.

-You know, Marco Rubio from his own experience, that of his family, he isn't as worried about immigrants willingly becoming underclass, happy to live on government benefits as some of us are.
+You know, Marco Rubio, from his own experience, that of his family, he isn't as worried about immigrants willingly becoming underclass, happy to live on government benefits as some of us are.

 The Democrat Party is counting on the fact that the vast majority of these illegals are just going to become immediate wards of the state.